 Race and Grace is a forum for SCC members and friends to have an ongoing discussion of race in America, including topics such as racial injustice and reconciliation.
 Meetings occur every 1-2 months, typically led by a facilitator and focused around a certain topic, film, book, news event, etc. We would gladly welcome anyone interested in learning more about race and having the rich, though often hard, conversations about our call to engage our culture and love our neighbor as followers of Christ.
 We also maintain informal dialogue and periodic other events with a view toward not being silent around this challenging topic.
 For more information, contact the SCC office and we can put you in touch with group facilitators.

-SCC members, as part of the church, and individually, engage with the Shoreline and the broader Seattle metro communities in numerous other ways.
+SCC members, as part of the church and/or individually, engage with the Shoreline and the broader Seattle metro communities in numerous other ways.
 Some examples include: service days at Mary’s Place; collecting hygiene supplies and making quilts for Elizabeth Gregory Home; delivering food from local grocery stores to the Hopelink food bank; participating in local workshops/classes to learn more about racism and racial justice in our community; running in the World Concern SOS 5K to raise funds for fighting human trafficking; serving the King County Jail Ministry; and more.
 We care deeply about Jesus’s call to love our neighbor, and we would love to have you join us in this work.
 Please contact the office for more information about any of the above (or to share a new idea)!

 SCC has an active missions committee that seeks to support, financially and relationally, missionaries in over 8 different areas internationally, ranging from southeast Asia to the Democratic Republic of Congo to the Middle East.
-A Gideons chapter also meets at SCC on Saturday mornings.

 More locally, SCC partners with ministries all along the west coast, ranging from Los Angeles to Alaska!
 These ministries include: